G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Experimental Evaluation

 \textbf{Adaptive Attacks}.
-With enough knowledge about G$^2$uardFL, an attacker may attempt adaptive attacks to circumvent defense mechanisms.
-We examine the following attack strategies and scenarios: \begin{itemize} \item \emph{Dynamic PDR}.
-An attacker can construct models that minimize differences between benign and malicious models, allowing them to be grouped into the same cluster during graph clustering.
-To achieve this, each malicious client is assigned a random amount of backdoored samples, i.e., a random PDR ranging from 5\% to 20\%. \item \emph{Model Obfuscation}.
-Attackers can add noise to malicious models before sending them to the orchestration server, making them harder to detect.
-Following previous work~\cite{nguyen2022flame}, we set the noise level to 0.034 to avoid significantly impacting ASR. \item \emph{Fixed-frequency Attack}.
-An attacker periodically constructs malicious models in the FL round.
-In this scenario, there is only one compromised client in the FL system, and the malicious client sends the poisoned model every ten rounds and behaves normally in other rounds. \end{itemize} The results in Table~\ref{tab:robust_result} reveal that:
+We assess G$^2$uardFL's resilience against adaptive attacks, where attackers possess sufficient knowledge of G$^2$uardFL and aim to circumvent its defenses.
+We examine several attack strategies and scenarios: \begin{itemize}[leftmargin=10pt] \item \emph{Dynamic PDR}.
+Attackers can manipulate models to minimize differences between normal and poisoned models, leading to their inclusion in the same cluster during graph clustering.
+This is achieved by assigning a random PDR ranging from 5\% to 20\% to each malicious client. \item \emph{Model Obfuscation}.
+Attackers can introduce noise to poisoned models before transmission to the orchestration server, rendering them more challenging to detect.
+We set the noise level following previous work~\cite{nguyen2022flame} to 0.034 to avoid significantly impacting ASR. \item \emph{Randomized Attack}.
+G$^2$uardFL relies on both cluster sizes and benign scores to identify malicious clusters.
+In this scenario, malicious clients selected in an FL round have a 50\% probability of launching attacks, undermining the utility of historical detection results. \end{itemize} The results in Table~\ref{tab:robust_result} yield the following observations:

-1) Fixed-frequency Attack has a lower ASR compared to other attacks, as backdoors implanted in one round are eliminated by models of benign clients in subsequent rounds.
-The other two adaptive attacks diverge the direction of model updates in an FL round, making it difficult for benign updates to eliminate malicious ones, resulting in a higher ASR.

-2) G$^2$uardFL, in most cases (e.g., Model Obfuscation in CIFAR-10), achieves low ASR and high ACC, as the graph construction module effectively captures inter-client relationships, and the dynamic filtering and clipping module accurately identifies benign and malicious clusters.
-Malicious models are removed during the aggregation process, preventing them from impacting the aggregated model's performance in the primary task.
+1) G$^2$uardFL achieves low ASR and high ACC in all cases (e.g., Model Obfuscation in CIFAR-10).
+This success can be attributed to the graph construction module, which effectively captures inter-client relationships, and the dynamic filtering and clipping module, which accurately discerns benign and malicious clusters.
+The removal of poisoned models during the aggregation process ensures that they do not adversely impact the performance of the aggregated model in the primary task.

-\textbf{Data Heterogeneity}.
-As graph clustering measures the difference between benign and malicious model weights, the clients' data distribution might affect G$^2$uardFL's performance.
-We simulate heterogeneous data partitioning by sampling $\bs{p}_n \sim \opn{Dir}_{N} (\alpha)$ and allocating a $\bs{p}_{n, m}$ proportion of $\mathcal{D}$ of label $n$ to client $c_m$, following previous work~\cite{hsu2019measuring}, and evaluate G$^2$uardFL's performance on such data.
-With $\alpha \rightarrow \infty$, all clients uniformly distribute all samples; with $\alpha \rightarrow 0$, on the other extreme, each client holds samples from only one class chosen at random.
-We choose $\alpha \in \{ 0.05, 0.10, 0.50, 1.00, 5.00, 10.00 \}$ in this evaluation and Fig.~\ref{fig:cifar_and_sentiment_data} displays experimental results for the \emph{PGD with replacement} attack.
-We observe: